Protection against discrimination against foreigners

 1. Protection against discrimination in Germany

 In Germany, foreigners are protected by law from unequal treatment.
-The General Equal Treatment Act (AGG) , also known as the Anti-Discrimination Act, protects people from discrimination in various areas of life, particularly in the workplace .
+The General Equal Treatment Act (AGG) , also known as the Anti-Discrimination Act, protects people from discrimination in various areas of life, especially in the workplace .
 A particular focus is on protection against discrimination based on ethnic origin or nationality—including discrimination against foreigners.
-For foreign workers, this means: They may not be treated less favorably than their German colleagues when applying for jobs, in their everyday working lives, or when accessing training and continuing education programs.
+For foreign workers, this means: They may not be treated worse than their German colleagues when applying for jobs, in their daily work, or when accessing training and continuing education programs.

 Protection against racial discrimination is particularly relevant when filling positions.
 Employers are prohibited from discriminating against applicants based on their nationality, name, or origin.
 The AGG also applies to existing employment relationships.
 If bullying-like behavior, derogatory comments, or systematic discrimination based on foreign origin occur, employees have the option of taking legal action with the works council, the anti-discrimination agency, or the courts.
 According to Section 12 of the AGG, employers are even obligated to take measures to prevent discrimination in the workplace .